2026 tour de france: Dordogne

 Cheer on the Yellow Jersey and your other favorites during Stage 8 of the Tour de France as they race from Perigueux to Bergerac

-Discover some of the “most beautiful villages in France” such as Beynac, la Roque Gageac, Sarlat-la-Caneda, Domme, St. Leon-sur-Vezere, and Belves
+Discover some of the “most beautiful villages in France” such as Beynac, la Roque Gageac, Sarlat, Domme, St. Leon-sur-Vezere, and Belves

 Explore the famous Lascaux Caves with its Paleolithic cave paintings